sarvajeetsuman/ApiriaAssignment/README.md

 1) Ability to edit and delete records.
 2) Use of graphql
 3) Ability to change file format while uploading the excel sheet
-4) Handig error and exception conditons
+4) Handling error and exception conditons

 Here are somethings we're watching out for: